MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

     Alternatively, you can also refresh the **EDM classifiers** window in the Microsoft Purview portal to check the status of the hash.
 Once the status is set to **Index complete** the hash is complete.

-    > **Note**: This process time, and you might have to run the GetSession script or refresh the EDM classifiers page a few times before the status shows the hash is complete.
+    > **Note**: This process might take some time.
+You might need to run the GetSession script or refresh the EDM classifiers page several times before the status indicates that the hash is complete.

     ![Screenshot showing the EDM hash status set to Completed in PowerShell.](../Media/edm-hash-completed.png)

     ![Screenshot showing the EDM hash status set to Index complete in Microsoft Purview portal.](../Media/edm-hash-completed-ui.png)

-1. Close the PowerShell window.
+1. Close the terminal window.

 You have successfully hashed and uploaded a database file for an EDM-based classification sensitive information type.